 - How to be a successful Sales Coach:

 1. Put yourself in the position of each individual team member.
-Be prepared to see and understand the world from their
+Be prepared to see and understand the world from their perspective

 2. Listen actively.
-Understand what is 'true for them', what motivates and interests them, what bores or demotivates them
+Understand what is 'true for them', what motivates and interests them, what bores or demotivates them.

 3. Be prepared to make changes to your own style and approach as a result of what you learn.